-ELTR 102 Introduction to Electrical Theory, Basic Algebra Concepts, and the National Electric Code (3.5) - · ·
+ELTR 102 Introduction to Electrical Theory, Basic Algebra Concepts, and the National Electric Code (3.5)

-3 hours lecture- 1 1/2 hours laboratory Note: May be taken 4 times
+3 hours lecture- 1 1/2 hours laboratory

 Provides an introduction to algebraic and trigonometric concepts and application of their principles to solve basic electrical equations and layout conduit bends.
 Teaches the student to apply basic electrical theory to predict circuit behavior.
 Basic conduit bending techniques will be developed.
 The National Electric Code will be introduced.